 The diagnosis of mesothelioma is challenging, and it can be confused with other diseases, such as lung cancer.

-Many people first notice symptoms of mesothelioma when they develop fluid in the space around the lungs (called pleural effusion) or in the abdomen (called ascites).
+Many people first notice symptoms of mesothelioma when they develop fluid in the space around the lungs, a condition called pleural effusion, or in the abdomen, called ascites.
 When this fluid is removed, it can be analyzed to find out if there are cancer cells in it.
 However, testing this fluid is usually not the only test needed to diagnose the disease; a biopsy is usually needed to diagnose mesothelioma.

 The following procedures may be used to help develop a treatment plan:

 Physical examination.
 A physical examination may include a medical history of the person and his or her family's past illnesses, a list of their risk factors, including asbestos exposure, and an examination for other signs of cancer.